-S < (< d >) >
+S < (< d >)>

-displays the modeling summary for the design, summarizing how many interactions of each order are estimable and how many are clearly estimable (that is, unaliased with any other interactions of interest).
+displays the design's modeling summary, which summarizes how many interactions of each order are estimable and how many are clearly estimable (that is, unaliased with any other interactions of interest).

-You can specify d in parentheses immediately after the SUMMARY option to display the modeling summary accounting for effects up to and including order d.
+You can specify d in parentheses to display a modeling summary that accounts for effects up to and including order d.
 The default value for d is determined automatically from the model as it is for the ALIASING option.